macCesar/purgeTSS/README.md

 > purgetss w
 ```

-Autorun `purgetss` every time you compile your project.

 Use this command if you want `purgetss` to autorun every time you compile your project.
 This is very useful in combination with `LiveView` because it will purge all your files every time you make a change, for example when adding or deleting styles in your Views.

 To turn watch mode off use the --off option